 8 The EMN National Contact Points (EMN NCPs) coordinate the EMN activities at national level in all EU Member States (except Denmark) and the EMN observers, namely Norway, Georgia and the Republic of Moldova.
-For more information, please see: https://home-affairs.ec.europa.eu/networks/european-migration-network-emn/emn-members en , last accessed 14 July 2022.
+For more information, please see: https://home-affairs.ec.europa.eu/networks/european-migration-network-emn/emn-members_en, last accessed 14 July 2022.

-$^{^9}$ Directive 2011/98/EU of the European Parliament and of the Council of 13 December 2011 on a single application procedure for a single permit for third-country nationals to reside and work in the territory of a Member State and on a common set of rights for third-country workers legally residing in a Member State OJ L 343, 23.12.2011, p.
+9 Directive 2011/98/EU of the European Parliament and of the Council of 13 December 2011 on a single application procedure for a single permit for third-country nationals to reside and work in the territory of a Member State and on a common set of rights for third-country workers legally residing in a Member State OJ L 343, 23.12.2011, p.
 1-9.

-$^{^{10}}$ Directive 2014/36/EU of the European Parliament and of the Council of 26 February 2014 on the conditions of entry and stay of third-country nationals for the purpose of employment as seasonal workers OJ L 94, 28.3.2014, p.
+10 Directive 2014/36/EU of the European Parliament and of the Council of 26 February 2014 on the conditions of entry and stay of third-country nationals for the purpose of employment as seasonal workers OJ L 94, 28.3.2014, p.
 375-390.

-working conditions), which should also help to avoid distortions in the labour market.
+Access to the labour market for the applicants of international protection would need to be in full compliance with labour market standards (such as a minimum wage, working conditions), which should also help to avoid distortions in the labour market.
 Research suggests that differences between EU Member States' rules on access to the labour market may also create incentives for secondary movements of asylum seekers.11